-Emily Sutton joined the 4Warn Storm Team in December 2009.
-She started on air a few weeks before the infamous "Christmas Eve Blizzard" slammed Oklahoma City and has been experiencing Oklahoma extremes ever since.
-From Oklahoma City's costliest hail storm to record flooding and three tornado outbreaks, Emily has covered a wide spectrum of Mother Nature's fury.
+Emily Sutton joined the 4Warn Storm Team in December 2009 as KFOR-TV’s first female meteorologist.
+She started on air a few weeks before Oklahoma City’s largest snowstorm, the “Christmas Eve Blizzard,” and has been experiencing Oklahoma extremes ever since.
+In 2013 she promoted to weekday mornings.

-Her passion for weather started at a young age but wasn’t realized until joining the Storm Chase Team at the University of Missouri.
-Emily received dual degrees in Atmospheric Science and Media Convergence Journalism.
-In college, Emily's work as a National Weather Service Observer, Agriculture Forecaster and volunteer Storm Chaser served as a great foundation for the years to follow.
+Her passion for weather started at a young age but wasn’t realized until joining the Storm Chase Team at the University of Missouri where she saw her first tornado in 2004.
+Sutton graduated with honors and dual degrees in Atmospheric Science and Media Convergence Journalism.

 Sutton started on air in 2007 at KMIZ-TV in Columbia, Missouri.
 Shortly after, she joined WCYB-TV in the Tri-Cities/Bristol, Tennessee as a meteorologist and general assignment reporter.
 It’s here she learned about the dynamics of mountain weather and polished her reporting skills.

 Sutton is a Certified Broadcast Meteorologist (CBM) by the American Meteorological Society and a member of the National Weather Association.
 She’s been awarded “Best Meteorologist” in OKC (So6ix Magazine), Norman (Best of Norman) and Enid (Best of Enid).

 Besides weather, Sutton loves to sing and had the honor of singing in front of thousands at Tennessee’s famous NASCAR track, Oklahoma City Baron’s hockey and Thunder basketball.

 In her spare time, Sutton loves to travel, dance, cook and race in triathlons for charity.